Presentation

 You can consult the rules for communication and dissemination of funded projects via the following links:

-The PRIMA Partnership is one of the latest developments in the Euro-Mediterranean Partnership (also known as the Barcelona Process).
-Established in 1995 with the aim of fostering peace, stability, prosperity and dialogue between cultures in the region, this process witnessed the establishment of the Union for the Mediterranean (UfM) in 2008, of which all European and Mediterranean states are members.
+The PRIMA Partnership resulted from the development of the Euro-Mediterranean Partnership (also known as the Barcelona Process).
+Established in 1995 with the aim of fostering peace, stability, prosperity and dialogue between cultures in the region, this process witnessed the establishment of the Union for the Mediterranean (UfM) in 2008, of which all European and UfM states are members.
 In turn, it also contributes to the European Neighborhood Policy, revised in 2011, and Science Diplomacy in the Mediterranean and Europe.

-The first step towards consolidating a proposal for an ambitious initiative in science, technology and innovation came with the 1st Euro-Mediterranean Ministerial Conference on Research and Innovation in April 2012 in Barcelona, Spain.
-The principles of co-ownership, mutual interest and shared gains were particularly emphasized in that proposal.
+The first step towards consolidating a proposal for an ambitious initiative in the science, technology and innovation sector was taken at the 1st Euro-Mediterranean Ministerial Conference on Research and Innovation in April 2012 in Barcelona, Spain.
+The principles of co-ownership, mutual interest and shared benefits were particularly emphasized in this proposal.

 The Informal European Council of Ministers of Science, Technology and Innovation in June 2012 in Nicosia, Cyprus, led to the formation of a group of European countries that began informal discussions on launching an initiative jointly with partner countries in the Mediterranean.
 This initiative would be based on national funds from the participating states and the European Union's framework program for science and innovation.
-The benchmark for this initiative would be the instrument provided for in Article 185 of the Treaty on the Functioning of the European Union (TFEU), a program common to the states and the European Commission, with equal funding by the parties.
+The benchmark for this initiative would be the instrument provided for in Article 185 of the Treaty on the Functioning of the European Union (TFEU), a program jointly funded by the states and the European Commission.

 Finally, the initiative was launched at the 2nd Euro-Mediterranean Ministerial Conference on May 4, 2017, in Valletta, Malta, through the Declaration on "Strengthening Euro-Mediterranean Cooperation through Research and Innovation".